 New Jersey 18 and Up Sports Betting Sites

-Outside of Nevada, New Jersey has been one of the states that have been the most open-minded and progressive when it comes to granting residents the freedom to gamble with their hard-earned money.
+Outside of Nevada, New Jersey is one of the states that has been the most open-minded and progressive when it comes to granting residents the freedom to gamble with their hard-earned money.
 NJ led the charge in fighting the unconstitutional PASPA law and now states are free to legalize and license sports betting inside their jurisdictions.

 Can you bet on sports at age 18 in New Jersey?